zyw229/blog/blog/content/posts/macro004.md

 ---
 title: "TGA refill: good news is good news again"
 date: 2023-06-05T18:36:51-07:00
-draft: true
+draft: false
 ---

 # Summary

 Now that the US debt ceiling is resolved, market is faced with a large amount of new bill issuance in Q3 2023.
 Whether this new issuance is funded via RRP versus bank reserves makes a huge difference in market liquidity.
-This article speculates why the anticipated Fed "pause" in June might have something to do with TGA refill.
-It also discusses TGA refill's mechanics, and why "good news is good news" might be true again for the market going forward.
+This article speculates why the promised Fed "pause" in June is to help facilitate the TGA refill.
+It also discusses how the refill process is linked to the real economy data, and why "good news is good news" might be true again for the market going forward.

 ---